-Typhoid toxin and Salmonella Typhi Pathogenesis (2014 – present)
+Typhoid toxin and Salmonella Typhi Pathogenesis (from Song Lab at Cornell; 2014 – present)

 Yang Y-A, Lee S, Zhao J, Thompson AJ, McBride R, Tsogtbaatar B, Paulson JC, Nussinov R, Deng L, Song J. (2018).
 In vivo tropism of Salmonella Typhi toxin to cells expressing a multiantennary glycan receptor.
 Nature Microbiology.
 3(2): 155-163.
 Epub Dec 4, 2017.
 (Highlighted in News and Views of the Journal; Nature Microbiology 3(2): 124-126.).